dapr/docs/daprdocs/content/en/operations/components/setup-state-store/supported-state-stores/setup-consul.md

 helm install consul stable/consul
 ```

-This will install Consul into the `default` namespace.
+This installs Consul into the `default` namespace.
 To interact with Consul, find the service with: `kubectl get svc consul`.

 For example, if installing using the example above, the Consul host address would be: